 - Level 4 elective

-- Honours option in English Literary Studies; History [Bachelor of Arts (Honours)]
+- Honours option in English and Literary Studies; History [Bachelor of Arts (Honours)]

 - The unit is designed in five, two-week modules, with introduction and conclusion sessions.
 The modules focus on key concepts in the historical understanding, practice and expression of emotions in European tradition from 1100–1800, using relevant primary sources and significant secondary references, with reference to historical events that focused intense emotional energies, for example, the Crusades, the Reformation and the French Revolution.
 These concepts are drawn from and illustrated by historical documents, literary and theatrical texts, examples of visual and material culture, and examples of intellectual discourses on the emotions of various kinds.